fxkr/virt-access/README.md

 ## Granting access

-Add '$username-' to the start of the domain name.
+Add '$username-' to the start of the domain name or '-$username' to the end of it.